Football365

-Football365.com is a website operated by Planet Sport Publishing's Planet Sport Network that also includes TEAMtalk, Planet Football, Planet F1 Planet Rugby, Tennis365 and LoveRugbyLeague from its base in Leeds.
+Football365.com is a website operated by Planet Sport Ltd's Planet Sport Network that also includes TEAMtalk, Planet Football, Planet F1, Planet Rugby, Tennis365 and LoveRugbyLeague from its base in Leeds.

 The website primarily covers the Premier League, as well as other European leagues and cups.
 It takes an informal and humorous approach to dealing with the latest football news and often includes running jokes about individuals connected with the sport.
 F365 has been noted for the comprehensive coverage it provides, as well as its statistics and comment features.

+In 2023, Football365 was ranked as the sixth most popular sports news site in the United Kingdom.

 History

-The site was founded in 1997 by Arsenal fan and Internet pioneer David Tabizel, who then teamed up with journalist Danny Kelly, along with Dan Thompson (founder of computer game company Renegade Software) and Simon Morris, a former Marketing Director of BSkyB and ex-footballer & TV presenter Andy Gray, who also wrote a regular column.
+The site was founded in 1997 by Arsenal fan and Internet pioneer David Tabizel, who then teamed up with journalist Danny Kelly, along with Dan Thompson (founder of computer game company Renegade Software) and Simon Morris, a former marketing director of BSkyB and ex-footballer and TV presenter Andy Gray, who also wrote a regular column.
 In an interview with Rolling Stone magazine in 2012, Tabizel stated that the website was named after a phrase oft used by his mother, Sandy, who would lambast him with "Its football 365 (days per year) with you!"
 In 1999, the height of the dot-com bubble, the site's former parent company 365 Corporation floated on the London Stock Exchange, peaking at a value of £500 million shortly after launch.